lubeda/EsphoMaTrix/README.md

 ### More features but perhaps breaking changes

 Use the github repo as component.
+Esphome refreshes the external components "only" once a day, perhaps you have to refresh it manually.

 ```
 external_components: